manuelbb-upb/Morbit.jl/README.md

   direction** (default) or the Pascoletti-Serafini scalarization (see [here](https://www.tu-ilmenau.de/fileadmin/media/mmor/thomann/SIAM_MHT_TE.pdf)).
   *From prior experiments we know the “directed search” method and the nonlinear conjugate gradient steps to work well, too.
   They need re-implementation.
-Directed search cannot be guaranteed to converge to a critical points and for CG we need the strong Wolfe conditions.*
+Directed search cannot be guaranteed to converge to critical points and for CG we need the strong Wolfe conditions.*
 * Objectives can be defined with parallelism in mind, i.e., they then receive sampling sites in batches when possible.

 ## ToDo's